GeekTrainer/learn-typescript/m04-develop-typed-functions-using-typescript/includes/4-exercise-define-function-types.md

    ```

-4. Try running the function by entering `console.log(doCalculation(add)(1, 2))` and you'll notice that TypeScript is able to provide Intellisense help based on the types defined in `doCalculation` and `calculator`.
+4. Try running the function by entering `console.log(doCalculation('add')(1, 2))` and you'll notice that TypeScript is able to provide Intellisense help based on the types defined in `doCalculation` and `calculator`.
 5. Now, comment out the `calculator` function type and declare a new one using an interface.
 Notice that the type signature is slightly different, with a colon (`:`) separating the parameter list and return type instead of the arrow operator.
+Replace the `calculator` function with the `Calculator` interface in the variable declarations.
 When you're done, the code should work the same.

    ```typescript
    // type calculator = (x: number, y: number) => number;